-- Actress Allusion/Expy: Gilda, who's voiced by Maryke Hendrikse, is what Revy would be if she were in a G-rated setting and you can hear it in her voice a few times.
-The irony is that Revy (the one from an adult show) has more redeeming qualities and a Freudian Excuse for her actions whereas Gilda (the one from a kid's show), as far as we know, has none.
+- Gilda, who's voiced by Marÿke Hendrikse, is what Revy would be if she were in a G-rated setting and you can hear it in her voice a few times.
+The irony is that Revy (the one from an adult show) has more redeeming qualities and a Freudian Excuse for her actions whereas Gilda (the one from a kid's show), wouldn't be redeemed until four years later.

 - Actually Pretty Funny: All of Pinkie Pie and Rainbow Dash's victims make at least a small begrudged smirk or titter to their prank.
 Even the pair themselves are in hysterics whenever they're pranked by each other.

 - An Aesop: